BernardQuatermass/exim-wiki/EximRelease.md

         Exim](https://plus.google.com/b/101257968735428844827/) page --
         hopefully Google have shared admin rights by the time someone other than Phil does a release
--   put tarballs and signatures up for distribution - in `/home/services/ftp/pub/exim/exim4/`
--   unpack PDF documentation from distro tarball into `/srv/www/vhosts/www.exim.org` and update `exim-pdf-current` symlink **This needs automating**
 -   ChangeLog/NewStuff distro on ftp site - in
     `/srv/ftp/pub/exim/exim4/`
     -   `.gz` files too, but not `.bz2`; note gzip on tahini does not